 AUTHORIZATION FOR USE OR DISCLOSURE OF PATIENT HEALTH INFORMATION I,, hereby authorize the following licensed professional (doctor, therapist, social worker, etc), who can verify my disability or health related condition, to release this information to R-Transit.
 This information will be used only to verify my eligibility for Paratransit services.
 I understand that I have the right to request a copy of this authorization, and that I may revoke it at any time.
-This authorizes the following Medical Center(s) to complete Disability Verification form : Medical Center: ledical Center: Physician Fax #: Physician Name: Physician Phon e #: Address: Street Address Suite City, Si FORMATION tate Zipcode PATIENT IN FURIVIATION Patient Name: Patient Phone #: Medical Record #: Date of Birth: Address: Street Address uite City, State Zipcode MEDICAL CENTER R MAY DISC LOSE THIS INFO RMATION TO: Recipient Name: R-TRANSIT Phone #: 5 10-307-8026 Fax #: 510-307 -8080 Address: 440 Civic Center Plaza, Richm ond CA 9480 )4 DURATION: This authorization shall rendifferent date is specified here: nain in effect for one year from Date: the date of signat ure unless a I certify that the information on this form confidential and only information require service.
-I understand that it will be neces use public transit in order to assist in the d to provide t ssary to conta orrect.
-I understa the service will be act a physician fai disclosed to those e who perform the Print Name - Signature Date
+This authorizes the following Medical Ce enter(s) to co mplete Disability Verification for orm: Medical Center: Physician Fax #: Physician Name: Physician Phor ne #: Address: Street Address Suite City, S State Zipcode PATIENT IN FORMATION Patient Name: Patient Phone #: Medical Record #: Medical Record #: Date of Birth: Address: Street Address City, S Zipcode MEDICAL CENTER R MAY DISC LOSE THIS INFO DRMATION TO : Recipient Name: R-TRANSIT ecipient Name: R-TRANSIT Phone #: 510-307-8026 Fax #: 510-307-8080 807-8080 Address: 440 Civic Center Plaza, Richmond CA 94804 DURATION: This authorization shall remain in effect for one year from the date of signature unless a different date is specified here: Date: I certify that the information on this form is true and correct.
+I understand all information will be kept confidential and only information required to provide the service will be disclosed to those who perform the service.
+I understand that it will be necessary to contact a physician familiar with my functional abilities to use public transit in order to assist in the determination of eligibility.
+Print Name Signature Date